OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 A much better approach seems to be to have 2 WiFi adpaters.
 The Rasberry PI 3 and the Zero W already have one embedded, I just added another one, the small USB WiFi dongle I used to use on the other Raspberry PIs.
-This on becomes named `wlan1`.
+This one becomes named `wlan1`.
 All I had to do was to modify `/etc/network/interfaces`:

 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)